National Cycle Route 4: Reading to Bath

 Much longer, the Reading to Bath section follows the Kennet & Avon Cycle Route which partly follows the towpath of the Kennet and Avon Canal and the course of the River Kennet, with other sections on low-traffic roads.

 Approaching Bath, Route 24 and the Two Tunnels Greenway are a corollary, rejoining Route 4 west of the city centre.

 Bath to Bristol

 The Bristol & Bath Railway Path is part of Route 4.

 The Bath to Bristol section of the route follows the Bristol & Bath Railway Path, a dedicated cycle path on a disused railway line.
 This is entirely traffic-free.

 Bristol to Newport

+The Severn Bridge crosses the river Severn.

 After passing through Bristol city centre, the route heads north into South Gloucestershire, and over the Severn Bridge.
 Passing through Chepstow, it then goes south, passing through Caldicot before arriving in Newport.
 The route passes to the north of the Newport Wetlands Reserve and across Newport Transporter Bridge in the south of the city.